rhubarb-geek-nz/AspNetForPowerShell/README.md

 The response status and any headers should be applied to the `HttpContext` before the output is written.

+### Request Cancellation

+The HttpRequest.RequestAborted is forwarded to the PowerShell.StopAsync to cancel long running pipelines when client has disconnected and response is no longer possible.

 ## Interesting features

 The code includes some hopefully interesting techniques